mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_a_toc.md

 - [Minnesota Common Course Catalog (MCCC) Certification Scenarios](sandbox_cert_e_mccc.md)
 - [Digital Equity Certification Scenarios](sandbox_cert_f_digital_equity.md)

+## Deadlines
+The deadlines for vendor certification are:
+- (First Priority) Digital Equity and 21st Century Supplemental Pieces: **May 31, 2021** with a full roll out in the 2021-22 school year
+- (Second Priority) MCCC: **August, 2021** with pilots in the Spring of 2022 and a full roll out in the 2022-23 school year

+Contact MDE's Tara Chapa for more details.

 ## Future Developments
 - Looking for details on future collections for MDE's Ed-Fi?
 The Word and Excel versions of the documentation will be added into a new folder for each year.
 In the meantime, the Sandbox environment does have a "preview release" in the Swagger UI for your exploration.